-Word of Holding
+Word of Holding{1,3}

+Bard - Rank 4

 Cleric - Rank 4

-Length 150 syllables Duration
+Length 150 syllables Duration: Count of 25

-Range Throwing distance Area of Effect
+Range Throwing distance Area of Effect: 1 Creature

 Material Component Orange spell ball

-This spell allows a Cleric to hold any creature, except dragons (see Dragon Encounter chart in land rules) immobile through the power of his Deity.
+This spell allows a Cleric to hold any creature, except dragons (see Dragon Encounter chart in land rules) immobile through the power of their Deity.
 If struck by the spell ball, the target must remain motionless for a clear, audible count to 25.